-Use the power disconnect to shut the truck down any time it isn't working correctly.
-Don't use the truck if it's not working correctly.
-Notify your supervisor.
+Use the power disconnect to shut the truck down any time it isn't working right.
+Don't use the truck if it's not working right.
+Report the problem to your supervisor.

 Braking

 SERVICE BRAKE

 Step down on the brake pedal to apply the brakes.
 The harder you step down, the harder the braking will be.